Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 </div>

 </section>Don't: animate the headline word by word on scroll.
 The Editorial Slab gets its authority from stillness.
-The moment you fade letters in, you have turned a Le Monde front page into a startup landing page, and you have lost the entire effect.
+The moment you fade letters in, you have turned a Le Monde front page into a startup landing page, and lost the entire effect.

 2. The Asymmetric Split